Colony of British Columbia (1858–1866): Selection

-When news of the Fraser Canyon Gold Rush reached London, Sir Edward Bulwer-Lytton, Secretary of State for the Colonies, requested that the War Office recommend a field officer who was "a man of good judgment possessing a knowledge of mankind" to lead a Corps of 150 (later increased to 172) Royal Engineers who had been selected for their "superior discipline and intelligence".
+When news of the Fraser Canyon Gold Rush reached London, Sir Edward Bulwer-Lytton, Secretary of State for the Colonies, requested that the War Office recommend a field officer who was "a man of good judgment possessing a knowledge of mankind" to lead a corps of 150 (later increased to 172) Royal Engineers who had been selected for their "superior discipline and intelligence".
 The War Office chose Moody.
 Lord Lytton, who described Moody as his "distinguished friend", accepted their nomination as a consequence of Moody's military record, his success as Governor of the Falkland Islands, and the distinguished record of his father, Colonel Thomas Moody, at the Colonial Office.
 Moody was charged to establish British order and to transform the new Colony of British Columbia into the British Empire's "bulwark in the farthest west" and "found a second England on the shores of the Pacific".
-Lytton desired to send to the colony "representatives of the best of British culture, not just a police force", men who possessed "courtesy, high breeding and urbane knowledge of the world" such as Moody, whom the Government considered to be the archetypal "English gentleman and British Officer" to command the Royal Engineers, Columbia Detachment.
-Moody's brother, Colonel Hampden Clement Blamire Moody, had already served with the Royal Engineers in Canada (mainly at Fort Garry), from 1840 to 1848, to such success that he was subsequently granted command of the regiment across the entirety of China.
+Lytton desired to send to the colony "representatives of the best of British culture, not just a police force", men who possessed "courtesy, high breeding and urbane knowledge of the world" such as Moody, whom the government considered to be the archetypal "English gentleman and British Officer" to command the Royal Engineers, Columbia Detachment.
+Moody's brother, Colonel Hampden Clement Blamire Moody, had already served with the Royal Engineers in British North America (mainly at Fort Garry), from 1840 to 1848, to such success that he was subsequently granted command of the regiment across the entirety of China.

-Richard Clement Moody and his wife Mary (of the Hawks industrial dynasty and of the Boyd merchant banking family) and their four children left England for British Columbia in October 1858 and arrived in December with the 172 Royal Engineers of the Royal Engineers, Columbia Detachment, and Moody's secretary, the freemason Robert Burnaby (after whom he subsequently named Burnaby Lake).
+Richard Clement Moody, his wife Mary, and their four children left England for British Columbia in October 1858 and arrived in December with the 172 Royal Engineers of the Royal Engineers, Columbia Detachment, and Moody's secretary, the freemason Robert Burnaby (after whom he subsequently named Burnaby Lake).
 The original Columbia Detachment consisted of 150 Royal Engineers, both sappers and officers, before it was increased to 172.
-Moody had three captains: Robert Mann Parsons, John Marshall Grant, and Henry Reynolds Luard.
-The contingent included two lieutenants, both of British landed gentry, namely Lieutenant Arthur Reid Lempriere (of Diélament, Jersey) and Lieutenant Henry Spencer Palmer, and Doctor John Vernon Seddall, and Captain William Driscoll Gosset (who was to be Colonial Treasurer and Commissary Officer), and John Sheepshanks (who was to be Chaplain of the Columbia Detachment).
+The 'gentlemen' Royal Engineers defined by Moody were his three captains (Robert Mann Parsons, John Marshall Grant, and Henry Reynolds Luard) and his two lieutenants (Arthur Reid Lempriere and Henry Spencer Palmer), in addition to Captain William Driscoll Gosset (who was to be Colonial Treasurer and Commissary Officer).
+The contingent also included Doctor John Vernon Seddall and John Sheepshanks (who was to be Chaplain of the Columbia Detachment).
 Moody was sworn in as the first lieutenant-governor of British Columbia and appointed Chief Commissioner of Lands and Works for British Columbia.